Reinoptland/developer-resources/src/PLAN.md

 - X Return data from the selector
 - X map over the array of developers in your component

+# Feature: Display all resources and their websites

+DIY

 # Later, Day 3

 - Routing together with redux